runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 ## Proving the Correspondence

-Here we use the K Framework to *formally prove* the correspondence between our *program meaning* and our *program requirements*.
+Here we use the K Framework's built-in theorem prover to *formally prove* the correspondence between our *program meaning* and our *program requirements*.
-This last step is surprisingly quite mechanical.
-At this point, you just have to "follow your nose," so to speak, in the sense that:
+At this point, our situation is as follows:

-1. (as we saw above) the formalized program requirements provide:
+1. Our formalized program requirements has provided us with:

   * a (possibly infinite) set of *initial program states* and;
   * a (possibly infinite) set of *acceptable final program states*.

-2. the semantic definition of a programming language *completely determines* how initial states can evolve into final states.
+2. Our programming language semantics *completely determines* how initial states can evolve into final states.

+Thus, our theorem prover can, in general, test every possible execution path and check that the requirements hold at the end.
 But, that being the case, how can this formal proof process be challenging?
 There are two main ways that things can go wrong:

-1. the proof process relies on a computer program that may run out of time or memory;
+1. the theorem prover is a computer program and it may take too long or run out of memory;
-2. the proof may get stuck because it could not prove something.
+2. the theorem prover may get stuck because it could not prove something (either because it is non-trivial or because it doesn't understand our intended program meaning).

 This leads us to primary proof search process that we call here the *verification cycle*: